suomitek/suomitek-appboard/docs/developer/end-to-end-tests.md

 It's possible to run these tests either locally or in a container environment.

-You can setup a configured Kubeapps instance in your cluster with the `script/setup-suomitek-appboard.sh` script.
+You can setup a configured Suomitek-appboard instance in your cluster with the `script/setup-suomitek-appboard.sh` script.

 ### Runing browser tests locally